rubenarakelyan/aws-deployer/README.md

 * `PRODUCTION_PIPELINE`: The name of the production CodePipeline pipeline
 * `IMAGE_REPOSITORY`: The name of the ECR repository

+`STAGING_PIPELINE` and `PRODUCTION_PIPELINE` optionally supports a semicolon-separated string where the first part is the name of the pipeline in CodePipeline and the second part is a display name to be used in the interface.

 An `.env.example` file is also provided for reference.

 ## Tests